Skip to content

 The route starts to feel more like a real coast-to-coast corridor when the public build can move west in connected state-sized steps instead of jumping from one isolated proof set to another.
 Iowa gives the site a fuller western state.
 Nebraska gives that western state a believable next move.

-How the KB workflow helped
+How the review process helped

 Best pages to use first